TU-DO-Makerspace/Lock-The-Fucking-Front-Door/README.md

 The following repository contains a daily scheduled script that will remind all active users using our PC to close and lock the fucking front door.

-The currently set schedule to display the notification is set to `00:00` every day.
+Currently, the script is scheduled to display the notification at `00:00` every day.

 The necessity for script arose after the Makerspace became a recent target of burglary during the time of writing.